destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ### What should we see when we run this code?

-The test code makes a SimpleDotCom object and gives it a location at 2,3,4.
-Then it sends a fake user guess of "2" into the checkYourself() method.
-If the code is working correctly, we should see the result print out: java SimpleDotComTestDrive ~ hit
+The test code makes a `SimpleDotCom` object and gives it a location at `2,3,4`.
+Then it sends a fake user guess of "2" into the `checkYourself()` method.
+If the code is working correctly, we should see the result print out: java `SimpleDotComTestDrive` ~ hit

 ## The game's main() method